Diabetic Foot Care

 WHAT YOU SHOULD KNOW:

-Diabetic foot care is a routine you do each day to protect your feet.
-Diabetes increases your risk of foot ulcers (wounds).
+- Diabetic foot care helps protect your feet and prevent foot ulcers or sores.
 Long-term high blood sugar levels can damage the blood vessels and nerves in your legs and feet.
+This damage makes it hard to feel pressure, pain, temperature, and touch.
+You may not be able to feel a cut or sore, or shoes that are too tight.
 Foot care is needed to prevent serious problems, such as an infection or amputation.

 - You see blisters, cuts, scratches, calluses, or sores on your foot.

-- Your toenails become thick, curled, or look yellow.
+- Your toenails become thick, curled, or yellow.

 - You find it hard to check your feet because your vision is poor.